Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 With such a wealth of urban sustainability research being produced in Europe every year, we should all be living in green, resilient, prosperous cities, confidently looking forward to a bright future.
 Instead, we still struggle with pollution, poverty and the consequences of climate change.
 Where is the problem?

-This session explored the opportunities and limits of a better cooperation between local governments and (local) research organisations, and
+This session explores the opportunities and limits of a better cooperation between local governments and (local) research organisations, and

 Methodology

-Following an introduction into the topic of the session, two cities together with their partners from a local research organisation presented their cases of cooperation, highlighting both positive outcomes and practical challenges of such cooperation.
-All participants of the session then had an opportunity to join the discussion directed by the facilitator.
+Following an introduction into the topic of the session, two cities together with their partners from a local research organisation present their cases of cooperation, highlighting both positive outcomes and practical challenges of such cooperation.
+All participants of the session then have an opportunity to join the discussion directed by the facilitator.

 Contributors

-Facilitator: Bertrand Wert, Policy Officer, DG Enterprise & Industry, Directorate Innovation Policy, European Commission, Belgium
+Facilitator: Bertrand Wert, Policy Officer, European Commission, Belgium

 Organised by ICLEI